dorian3d/DBoW2/README.md

 pointclouds (or images) and enabling quick queries and feature comparisons.
 The main differences with the previous DBow2 library are:

-  * (Still work-in-progress) TDBoW support 3D descriptor calculated from pointcloud.
+  * TDBoW support 3D descriptor calculated from pointcloud.
   * TDBoW classes don't need to inheritance the templated base class, since TDBoW using Eigen for common represent.
   * TDBoW won't compile with OpenCV any more, although it can still